YoWASP/yowasp.github.io/index.md

 To use Yosys, install the `yowasp-yosys` package using [pip][] or add it as a dependency.

+To use nextpnr-ice40, install the `yowasp-nextpnr-ice40-all` package using [pip][] or add it as a dependency.
+At the moment it is not possible to use a subset of chip data packages.

 The installed binaries are prefixed with `yowasp-`.
-Try running `yowasp-yosys --version` to see if everything works!
+Try running e.g. `yowasp-yosys --version` to see if everything works!
 When the tools are run for the first time, it will take a few seconds for them to be compiled to machine code.

 If the packages are installed in a [virtualenv][], they will only be available in that virtual environment.
-Otherwise, they will be available system-wide or user-wide, similar to any Python scripts installed via [pip][].
+Otherwise, they will be available system-wide or user-wide, similar to any other Python scripts installed via [pip][].

 [virtualenv]: https://virtualenv.pypa.io/